andreatta-ale/analixText/article/paper.md

 # Summary

 Generating, plotting, and analyzing signal data is time-consuming.
 In a context where the demand for rapid diagnostics is increasing, the assistance of intelligent processes that abstract a significant portion of the work is essential.
 Analix is software that reads frequency data generated when magnetoelastic sensors are subjected to an environment containing an external agent (such as SARS-CoV-2).
 Magnetoelastic sensors have a fundamental vibration frequency, which decreases as their mass increases.
 Functionalized magnetoelastic sensors with an active surface were divided into test and control groups in controlled experiments.
 The test sensors were exposed to a medium containing recombinant protein of SARS-CoV-2, and their vibration frequency was collected using a network analyzer, as well as the result of collecting vibrations from the control sensors.
 The Analix software compared the results, proposing a safe and fast way to diagnose the presence or absence of an external agent.
-A machine learning classifier was used to generate a portable model applicable to different scenarios.
+A machine learning classifier generated a portable model applicable to different scenarios.
 This work demonstrates the construction of the analysis routine until the final model.

 # Statement of need

 The primary objective of this project is to develop software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
-The software aims to provide a robust tool for rapidly and accurately identifying pathogens, such as viruses and bacteria, that pose threats to public health, using advanced techniques such as statistical data analysis and machine learning algorithms.
+The software aims to provide a robust tool for rapidly and accurately identifying pathogens that threaten public health, such as viruses and bacteria, that pose threats to public health, using advanced techniques such as statistical data analysis and machine learning algorithms.

 The relevance of this approach is evident when considering the backdrop of the pandemic scenario that developed between 2020 and 2022, which continues to manifest its effects today, in addition to the increase in dengue cases in Brazil.
 Such a context has demonstrated the need for tools that enable the rapid diagnosis of certain diseases, such as COVID-19 and other viral infections, to be obtained swiftly, with high detection efficiency and at a reduced cost.

 To achieve this overarching goal, the project sets specific targets that include:
 - evaluating data from functionalized magnetoelastic sensors to detect the presence of recombinant protein of SARS-CoV-2;
 - developing a predictive model based on the fitting of data curves from a network analyzer;
-- establishing a system capable of assessing with high precision the presence or absence of recombinant proteins, employing a machine learning classifier algorithm into a Jupyter notebook.
+- establishing a system capable of assessing the presence or absence of recombinant proteins with high precision, employing a machine learning classifier algorithm in a Jupyter Notebook.